Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Manipulative people employ Love Bombing to get what they want.
 They will tell you how amazing you are, how they’ve never met anyone like you, and how you must be their soulmate within the first few weeks of dating.

-Many people recognize it as the giant red flag it is, but for some of us Disney Princess wannabes, meeting someone who you instantly connect with on that level is a dream come true.
+Many people recognize it as a giant red flag, but for some of us Disney Princess wannabes, meeting someone you instantly connect with on that level is a dream come true.

 Unfortunately, more likely than not, it’s just a fairy tale.
 It isn’t real.